Sextortion and blackmail

 Webcam blackmail has evolved as a new way to demand money after video chat sessions are recorded and threats made to publish recordings online

-Webcam blackmail and sextortion has evolved as a new way to blackmail people online.
+Webcam blackmail and sextortion has evolved as a way to blackmail people online.
 The impact of sextortion can range from mild embarrassment and a sense of humiliation, to extreme emotional harm.
 This a serious global issue and blackmailers can be located anywhere around the world.
-These blackmailers can be individuals working alone, but there are also highly organised criminal groups profiting from sextortion.
+They may be individuals working alone, but there are also highly organised criminal groups profiting from sextortion.

 How does it work?

-In many cases, people are lured into taking part in an online video chat session after making a new friend on a social media website or after receiving a message via a dating app or Skype chat.
-After chatting for a while, the victim is encouraged to take their clothes off and to engage in sexual activities.
-Is some cases the person chatting is a real person who is part of the blackmailing, and at other times it’s a pre-recorded video.
+In many cases, people are encouraged to take part in an online video chat session after making a new friend on social media or after receiving a message via a dating or video chat app.
+After chatting for a while, the victim is encouraged to take their clothes off and engage in sexual activities.
+In some cases, the person chatting is a real person who is part of a blackmailing operation, and at other times it’s a pre-recorded video.

-At the end of the call or at a later date, they’re told that the session was recorded and the footage will be published online or sent to family members if they don’t pay a ransom.
+At the end of the call, or afterwards, they’re told that the session was recorded and the footage will be published online or sent to family members if they don’t pay a ransom.
 In our experience, the ransom is usually a few hundred dollars.

 If the blackmailer has had access to personal details, such as a friend list on social media or a place of work, they may threaten to send the video to these people or publish it somewhere online for friends, family or work colleagues to see.

-These videos from the BBC, explain further how sextortion works.
+This video from the BBC, explains more about how sextortion works.